Curved Air: Stark Naked, the Car Thieves, and Curved Air

 The band kicked off with a European tour, which started poorly.
 Way, a notorious perfectionist, grew impatient with the struggling of his bandmates, especially novice drummer Copeland.
 Eventually, the musicians found a way of working together and became a popular live act.

 The group struggled with studio work.
 Phil Kohn left and the band, unable to replace him in time for the sessions for Midnight Wire, relied on guest musicians to play both bass (John G Perry) and keyboards (Peter Wood).
 Norma Tager, a friend of Kristina's, penned the lyrics to the "Midnight Wire" songs.
 Kohn was later replaced by Tony Reeves, formerly of Colosseum and Greenslade, but the recording sessions for both Midnight Wire and 1976's Airborne were expensive and highly stressful for everyone involved.
 Both albums – as well as "Desiree", a single drawn from Airborne – failed to break the charts.

 Citing dissatisfaction with BTM Records' inability to support Curved Air financially, Way departed.
 Though Alex Richman from the Butts Band stepped in on keyboards, the loss of the band's de facto leader was a blow.
 This line-up's final release was a cover version of "Baby Please Don't Go” and although the shows were sold out and always successful the new recordings did not chart.
 After months of gradually losing steam, Curved Air broke up so quietly that, by Sonja Kristina's recollections, most of the music press wrote off the band's absence as a "sabbatical".
 Copeland formed The Police, Reeves returned to work as a producer and played in semi-pro band Big Chief along with Jacques, and Kristina and Way both pursued solo careers.
-Kristina and Copeland maintained the close personal relationship they'd formed while bandmates and were married in 1982.
+Kristina and Copeland maintained the romantic relationship they had formed while bandmates and were married in 1982.